 Management fees are calculated based on the terms of the contract for each portfolio or investment fund and are recognized on an accrual basis.
-Performance incentives are recognized on the basis of the agreed rates calculated on the basis of the annualized yield of the portfolio to be recognized only if there is an appropriate assurance of revenue recognition and the possibility of collection.
+Performance incentives are recognized based on the agreed rates calculated based on the annualized yield of the portfolio to be recognized only if there is an appropriate assurance of revenue recognition and the possibility of collection.